Nick

 this improved.

-Best
+Best wishes

 Nick

-long chat about Britain's future/important housing proposals
+A long chat about Britain's future/important

-January 2008
+01 January 2008

-all -
+Hi all -

-New Year!
-Let's hope for a pleasant year for the community as
+Happy New Year!
+Let's hope for a pleasant year

 well as for each of us as individuals.

-is going to be a long message, and you may want to skim it for
+This is going to be a long message, and you

 parts that interest you.
 See later for some important and potentially